gebsha/burgerDemo/README.md

 # burgerDemo
-This is just a Burger Demo for fun and it is done using HTML&amp;CSS .... cool !!
+This is just a Burger-Demo for fun and it is done using HTML&amp;CSS .... cool !!